Amsterdam Itinerary: How To Spend 3 Days in Amsterdam by JetSettingFools.com

 Walking Route to Top Amsterdam Tourist Attractions

 The route – which is essentially a loop – can take as little as two hours.
 However, we have sprinkled our Amsterdam tour with sightseeing suggestions that can definitely fill an entire day.
-Our step-by-step directions and helpful map links make it simple to get from sight-to-sight…even on your first day in Amsterdam!

-Sights On Our Amsterdam Walk
+Sights on Our Amsterdam Walk

 Our walk starts at the gorgeous Amsterdam Central Station and travels south through Old Town Amsterdam to Dam Square – with a few detours down hidden lanes and a few stops for nibbles.